sebhmg/plate-simulation/docs/source/methodology.rst

 that is refined in key areas, while being coarse enough elsewhere to efficiently simulate data.
-The plate simulation package includes refinements at the earth-air interface, the transmitter and receiver sites, and within the plate.
+The plate simulation package includes refinements at the earth-air interface, the transmitter and receiver sites and on the surface of plates.

 .. figure:: /images/methodology/mesh/refinement.png
     :align: center